OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Folder

 The web application deployment is done by Apache2.
-You have to copy the webapp folder in the Apache root folder (in our case `/var/www/html`).
+You have to copy the webapp folder (downloaded from [OpenSILEX/phis-webapp](https://github.com/OpenSILEX/phis-webapp)) in the Apache root folder (in our case `/var/www/html`).
 ```bash
 sudo cp -r <Git folder>/phis-webapp /var/www/html
 ```